charliepoker/BMI-Calculator/README.md

-A calculator that calculates the body mass index
+A calculator that calculates the body mass index, built with HTML,CSS & JAVASCRIPT